luisRG-L/Orange-Cat-Lang/Issues.md

 # Orange Cat Issues

-We don't have any issues now
+We don't have any issues yet!